andreasdominik/ADoSnipsQnD/docs/src/snipsHermesQnD.md

   are visible at the top with 100% CPU load.
 This is the compiler!
-- The settings for `session_timeout` and `lambda_timeout` in the Snips configuration file `snips.toml` should be set to a high value (such as 2 minutes) in order to keep a session alive until the app reacts the first time.
-This is only an issue when a function behind an intent is executed for the first time.
-  Because Julia stores the compiled code, any subsequent call will be very fast.
+- The settings for `session_timeout` and `lambda_timeout` in the Snips configuration file `snips.toml` should be set to a high value (such as 1 minute) in order to keep a session alive until the app reacts the first time.
+This is only an issue when a function behind an intent is executed for the first time, any subsequent call will be very fast.

 ## Template skill